wearelumenai/bubbles/README.md

 ![4D bubble chart](XYChart.png)

-X and Y axis have square root scales which is a generally good compromise if few bubbles are far away the other.
+X and Y axis have square root scales which is a generally good compromise if few bubbles are far away the others.
 This might happen with clustering results.

 The area is also scaled to avoid very small or huge bubbles.
 Generally we bind the bubble area to cluster cardinality.